Hurricanes, Tornadoes, Earthquakes

 The TransForm and ThermoForm concrete forming systems are the best solutions to protect your family from hurricanes, tornadoes and high winds.
 Choose the TransForm or ThermoForm Concrete Forming System as the only solution to extreme weather and natural disasters.

-With its steel-reinforced concrete core, TransForm and ThermoForm are well known for being extremely rigid and resilient building systems, allowing walls and floors to be built with redundancy to prevent structural failure during a terrorist or catastrophic event.
-In addition to its concrete core, TF Concrete Form walls are layered with anywhere between 2" and 6" of polystyrene exterior foam, acting as a cushion.
+With its steel-reinforced concrete core, TransForm and ThermoForm are well known for being extremely rigid and resilient building systems, allowing walls and floors to be built with strict prescriptive methods to prevent structural failure during a terrorist or catastrophic event.
+In addition to its concrete core, TF Concrete Form walls are sandwiched with anywhere between 2" and 6" of polystyrene exterior foam, acting as a cushion.
 When air pressure hits the wall, the foam absorbs air pressure and spreads the energy generated by an explosive event over a larger surface area of the concrete wall greatly increasing its resistance to damage.

 Concrete can be designed to improve its blast resistant properties and deliver even higher performance.
 These custom concrete mixes often have a compressive strength exceeding 14,500 psi and contain steel and mono-filament fibers.
 These concrete blast-resistant structures are often used in bank vaults and military applications.

-If you are in the planning stages of designing or building a military or commercial project that needs to meet or exceed the Force Protection Design Standards, please call TF System at 1.866.983.9960 to learn how its ICF system can save you time and money while also meeting the standard without overbuilding.
+If you are in the planning stages of designing or building a military or commercial project that needs to meet or exceed the Force Protection Design Standards, please call TF Forming Systems at 800-360-4634 to learn how its insulated concrete forming system can save you time and money while meeting the standard without overbuilding.

 A two-hour fire endurance test for a concrete wall proves the wall gets hot, but will not fail structurally if designed and built according to generally accepted construction methods.